Purii/react-native-tableview-simple/README.md

 | footerTintColor | #6d6d72 | `string` | Text color of footer|

 ### Cell
+The cellstyles are inspired by the native ones.
+Just like the available accessories.

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|
 | cellstyle | Basic | `string` | Predefined styles: `Basic`, `RightDetail`, `LeftDetail`, `Subtitle` |